GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 # **PYTHON: MATPLOTLIB**
 Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
-Developer can generate plots, histograms, power spectra, bar charts, error charts, scatterplots, and more with just a few lines of code.
+Developers can generate plots, histograms, power spectra, bar charts, error charts, scatterplots, and more with just a few lines of code.

 To install Matplotlib library, open command prompt window and enter the command below: